Beverly C. Turner

 3416 Blackhawk Plaza Circle

-Alamo Danville Artists’ Society will host the opening of Blackhawk Gallery’s new Exhibit ‘Syncopation’.
-Gala Reception will be held on Saturday, April 29 from 5 to 7pm, with wine and Hors d’oeuvre.
+The Alamo Danville Artists’ Society will host the opening of Blackhawk Gallery’s new Exhibit ‘Perspectives.
+A Gala Reception will be held on Saturday September 23rd from 5 to 7pm, with wine and hors d’oeuvre.
 The exhibit will be on view seven days a week from September 22nd through November 26, 2017.
 The Reception and Exhibit are free and open to the public.

 Gallery Location: Inside the Blackhawk Plaza across from Prickly Pear restaurant; Telephone: (925) 648-8023.